Mon - Sun: 24 hours.

 Remember, if a medical negligence solicitor from our team takes you on as a client, you’ll benefit from their legal experience and expertise on a No Win No Fee basis.

-Our live chat service and telephone advice line are open 24 hours a day so please get in touch if you have any further questions about the pressure sores claims process.
+Our live chat service and telephone advice line are usually open 24 hours a day, so please get in touch if you have any further questions about the pressure sores claims process.